How to Use the New Building Block Training Plans

 - your current plan finishes with an event, but you have another event in a few weeks and you don’t know what to do in between.

-- your specific needs are met by one of our stock plans and you would like to try building something yourself.
+- your specific needs aren't met by one of our stock plans and you would like to try building something yourself.

 Whatever the reason, we now have three-week and four-week Building Block plans that you can use to create your own plan, or to fill in the gaps between plans.
 They include Base, Tempo, FTP, MAP, and AC/NM blocks and can be found under the ‘Special Focus’ category in the Training Plans tab in The Sufferfest app.